BrentK-ADI/max1730x_logger/README.md

 ## Operation
 The scripts may be run with the following parameters.
 The default output filename will be based on the current date and time of the system.
+The default bus and iface will be based on the host platform.
 ```
 usage: max1730x_logger.py [-h] [-i IFACE] [-b BUS_NUM] [-o OUT_FILE] [-x] [-t INTERVAL]